theam/eLLMental-kt/website/docs/01_introduction.md

 ---
 # Introduction

-The ***eLLMental*** project raises from the necessity of developers to have a **single framework that joins flexibility, efficiency, and productivity** while building the different blocks of an **AI application**.
-During this time, we've seen different challenges that motivated us to start building this project:
+The ***eLLMental*** project was born out of the necessity for developers to have **a single toolset that combines flexibility, efficiency, and productivity** while building AI-driven applications.
+As a team specializing in AI product development, we've started to find recurrent challenges that motivated us to start building this project:

-1. :hammer_and_wrench: **Lack of Robust Tools and Libraries:** The field being fairly new means there's a lack of effective tools custom-made for LLMs, making it more difficult for developers to understand how LLMs work nowadays.
+1. :hammer_and_wrench: **Lack of Robust Tools and Libraries:** As the field is relatively new, there's a shortage of high-quality production-ready tools that help developers to iterate quickly at a certain scale.
-2. :brain: **MLOps management:** There's no one-size-fits-all solution in MLOps and particularly with LLMs, resulting in heterogeneity in the tools, platforms, and workflow processes.
-This means more time is needed to find the right stack.
-Also, evaluating LLMs' performance is not straightforward.
+2. :brain: **MLOps management:** There's no "single click" MLOps solutions that let developers start working on their applications in a short period of time without investing a significant amount of time.
-3. :lock: **Security**: Ensuring the security of the underlying infrastructure, including network security, firewall configurations, and container security, is a major challenge.
-Setting up appropriate monitoring and alerts can be both technically challenging and resource-intensive.
+3. :lock: **Security**: Ensuring minimal security standards of the underlying infrastructure, including network security, firewall configurations, and container security, is a major challenge.
-4. :key: **Privacy:** LLMs often require large amounts of data, raising potential data privacy issues, which may not be adequately addressed by existing MLOps platforms.
+4. :key: **Privacy:** Sometimes it's unclear how privacy is handled when using models that are behind an API provided by a startup.
-5. :jigsaw: **Flexibility:** Regular applications need to grow constantly, and so do AI applications.
-That's why we are adopting a flexible philosophy, by building separate software blocks that con compose themselves into bigger customizable AI applications.
+5. :jigsaw: **Dependency to the Python stack:** Most existing tools were designed by and for data scientists that use Python as their default go-to programming language, but most production apps, especially in enterprise, use JVM or .Net based stacks.
+This not only have an implication on the language used, but also on tooling and configuration management.

 Overall, ***eLLMental*** is designed to help software engineers efficiently build AI-driven applications by **removing all common headaches while integrating AI into your development environment.**